Allergy stories: Carly

 It can be really hard to think up meal and snack ideas when you are dealing with allergies, and I’m always interested in what other people are cooking to give me inspiration!
 What are your children’s favourite things to eat?

-One weekly staple is my Sunday American Pancakes – both boys will eat them, this then makes me happy as I use Pea milk and Chia Seeds in the mix to get the extra calcium/iron into them with it tasting yummy.
+One weekly staple is my Sunday American Pancakes – both boys will eat them.
+This then makes me happy as I use Pea milk and Chia Seeds in the mix to get the extra calcium/iron into them with it tasting yummy.

 Similar Posts